©

 • Take-off and landing of any aircraft (drone, paraglider, etc.);

-• Flying any motorized craft less than 300 m above ground level;
+• Flying any motorised vehicle less than 300 m above the ground;

-• Flying drones over the entire perimeter (except in exceptional cases);
+• Flying drones over the entire perimeter (except in exceptional circumstances);

 • Deposit waste of any kind.

-• Gathering, uprooting and destroying uncultivated plants and collecting fossils, insects and other animals.
+• Picking, uprooting and destroying uncultivated plants and collecting fossils, insects and other animals.